 Samsung Galaxy Android 11: What’s New

-Samsung’s version of Android 11 will look a lot different than the version Google releases for Pixel devices because it will utilize the company’s One UI.
+Samsung’s version of Android 11 will look a lot different than the version Google releases for Pixel devices because it will utilize the company’s new One UI 3.0 user interface.

-We don’t know a lot about Samsung’s version of Android 11 because it’s in development and early development at that.
+While we have some information, we don’t have the full picture because Samsung’s version of Android 11 is still in development.
 That said, it should bring a lot of Google’s features with it.

 The current list of Android 11 includes: